puppetlabs/puppetlabs-concat/README.md

 Data type: Boolean.

 Specifies whether to add a line break at the end of each fragment that doesn't already end in one.
-Valid options: 'true' and 'false'.
+Valid options: `true` and `false`.

-Default value: 'false'.
+Default value: `false`.

 ##### `group`